alpha-beta-soup/alpha-beta-soup.github.io/source/_posts/2015-06-01-the-things-you-see-on-a-journey-a-tutorial-on-grass.markdown

 * `v.to.points`: Create points along input lines in new vector with 2 layers.
 * `v.out.ascii`: Converts a GRASS binary vector map to a GRASS ASCII vector map.

 In conjunction with the `--help` option and my comments, try and work out what exactly these comments are doing for yourself.
-They're a stage of data preparation for the next step.
-Remember that `$VARIABLE` is a way to access the value of the variable called `VARIABLE`, we defined several of these near the beginning of the script.
+They represent a stage of data preparation for the next processing step.
+Remember that the syntax `$VARIABLE` is a way to access the value of the variable called `VARIABLE`, we defined several of these near the beginning of the script.
 If you have any questions, leave a comment.

 ## Computing viewsheds iteratively

-The general logic of the viewshed calculation is to take a series of poins sampled along a line feature, find all places on the terrain model that a person standing on each point can see, and then mosaic each of these together into a final visibility surface.
-There are ways to make this smarter, such as using the fact that once a cell has been identified as visible from any point, to never bother querying it again.
+The general logic of the viewshed calculation is to take a series of points sampled along a line feature, find all places on the terrain model that a person standing on each point can see, and then mosaic each of these together into a final visibility surface.
+There are ways to make this smarter, such as using the fact that once a cell has been identified as visible from any point, to never bother querying whether it is visible again.
 I don't explore these, although I might if I ever need to re-use this code (at which point I will make an angry, cryptic tweet about why (?!?!)
 I didn't do this).

 ```bash
 echo -n "\nComputing viewsheds\n"